MythTV/ansible/Docker/README.md

 If the `build` succeeds, the test is done, this Ansible repro will run on the selected Linux distribution.

+BUT, if .
+Docker/aliases is typed, then just typing ub24 or fed41 etc.
+will run the Dockerfile.

+Type: lias|grep kbuild to see a list of known aliases.

 ## Run an interactive layer

+Before reading the below, the aliases read in above can also be used.
+Just prepend an 'r' to the above to run what was just created.

 If the above fails, comment out the failing instruction(s) in the `Dockerfile` and re-run the `build`.
 Then, run a new session